-The effect of the presence of big data systems in the workplace that monitor and assess labour performance continually is to create a new kind of power that sits in contrast with previous modes of labour governmentality.
-Big data systems greatly intensify the extent and frequency of monitoring of labour and shifts the governmental logic from surveillance and discipline to capture and control (Deleuze, 1992; Agre, 1994) through the use of systems that are distributed, ubiquitous and increasingly automated, automatic and autonomous in nature (Dodge and Kitchin, 2007).
+The effect of the presence of big data systems in the workplace on the worker is to create a new kind of power that sits in contrast with previous modes of labour governmentality.
+Big data systems greatly intensify the extent and frequency of monitoring of labour and shifts the governmental logic from surveillance and discipline to capture and control (Deleuze 1992; Agre 1994) through the use of systems that are distributed, ubiquitous and increasingly automated, automatic and autonomous in nature (Dodge and Kitchin 2007).
 That is, there is a shift from Foucault's (1979) notion of disciplinary technologies to Deleuze's (1992) concept of technologies of control.